Rita Ora's new music video pulls together the best talent Eastern Europe has to offer

 It is common practice for the worlds biggest Pop Stars to film their videos in Eastern Europe.
 Recently, FKA Twigs shot the visual masterpiece 'Cellophane' in Kyiv, Ukraine.

 Although, Rita Ora has always championed Eastern European culture and heritage.
-She has Albanian parents, but was born and raised in Pristina, Kosovo.
-In 2015 Rita was made an honorary ambassador of Kosovo, after it was announced that her family fled persecution in Kosovo and starting a new life in London, UK.
+She has Albanian parents but was born and raised in Pristina, Kosovo.
+In 2015 Rita was made an honorary ambassador of Kosovo, after it was announced that her family fled persecution in Kosovo and started a new life in London, UK.

 A committed touch bearer of Albanian and Kosovar culture, Rita shot her 2015 music video for hit 'Shine Ya Light' in Pristina, Kosovo.

-Dua Lipa, Bebe Rexha, Ava Max and Rita Ora- some of the worlds biggest pop stars are now from the Albanian and Kosovo region.
-Its empowering to see Rita Ora embracing her heritage, celebrating culture, and utilising the queer talent that the region has to offer.
+Dua Lipa, Bebe Rexha, Ava Max and Rita Ora — some of the worlds biggest pop stars are now from the Albanian and Kosovo region.
+It's empowering to see Rita Ora embracing her heritage, celebrating culture, and utilizing the queer talent that the region has to offer.